 · Stop exercising the horse and move it to a box stall.
 Do not force the horse to walk.

 · Call your veterinarian.

-· Rug the horse if weather is cool.
+· Rug the horse, if the weather is cool.

 · Determine if the horse is dehydrated due to excessive sweating.
-When skin is pinched, it normally will spring back, and the horse’s saliva should be wet, not tacky.
+When skin is pinched, it should spring back, and the horse’s saliva should be wet, not tacky.

 · Relieve anxiety and pain.
 Drugs may be prescribed by your veterinarian.

 · Remove grain and feed; provide only hay until signs subside.